HDFGroup/hsds/docs/docker_install_posix.rst

 Installation using Docker with POSIX storage
 ============================================

 HSDS can be used with POSIX storage (i.e. an ordinary file system) rather than object storage.
-While not recommended for use with AWS or Azure (e.g. if the disk crashes, all data will be lost), using POSIX is convienent for testing or trial installations on a desktop, or do utilize existing HDF5 file archives.
+While not recommended for use with AWS or Azure (e.g. if the disk crashes, all data will be lost), using POSIX is convienent for testing or trial installations on a desktop, or to utilize existing HDF5 file archives.

 Export environment variables as shown in “Sample .bashrc” below.

 1. Install Python 3 (e.g. with Miniconda
     https://docs.conda.io/en/latest/miniconda.html)
 2. Create a directory for storage files and set the ROOT_DIR environment variable to point to it